boazbk/tcs/lec_07_other_models.md

 >_"[The thesis is] not so much  a definition or to an axiom but ... a natural law."_, Emil Post, 1936.

-We have defined functions to be _computable_ if they can be computed by a NAND++ program, and we've seen that the definition would remain the same if we replaced NAND++ programs by Python programs, Turing machines, $\lambda$ calculus,  cellular automata, and many other computational models.
+We have defined functions to be _computable_ if they can be computed by a NAND-TM program, and we've seen that the definition would remain the same if we replaced NAND-TM programs by Python programs, Turing machines, $\lambda$ calculus,  cellular automata, and many other computational models.
 The _Church-Turing thesis_ is that this is the only sensible definition of "computable" functions.
 Unlike the "Physical Extended Church Turing Thesis" (PECTT) which we saw before, the Church Turing thesis does not make a concrete physical prediction that can be experimentally tested, but it certainly motivates predictions such as the PECTT.
 One can think of the Church-Turing Thesis as either advocating a definitional choice, making some prediction about all potential computing devices, or suggesting some laws of nature that constrain the natural world.
 In Scott Aaronson's words, "whatever it is, the Church-Turing thesis can only be regarded as extremely successful".
 No candidate computing device (including quantum computers, and also much less reasonable models such as the hypothetical "closed time curve" computers we mentioned before) has so far mounted a serious challenge to the Church Turing thesis.
-These devices might potentially make some computations more _efficient_, but they do not change the difference between what is finitely computable and what is not.^[The _extended_ Church Turing thesis, which we'll discuss later in this course, is that NAND++ programs even capture the limit of what can be _efficiently_ computable.
+These devices might potentially make some computations more _efficient_, but they do not change the difference between what is finitely computable and what is not.^[The _extended_ Church Turing thesis, which we'll discuss later in this course, is that NAND-TM programs even capture the limit of what can be _efficiently_ computable.
 Just like the PECTT, quantum computing presents the main challenge to this thesis.]